nx98304/HoneyPot/README.md

 ## Current Status

 - Package releases here: [download page](https://github.com/nx98304/HoneyPot/releases).
 - The update log is long, I will not bother anyone here with a huge wall of text.
-Please just follow the **Requirements & Installations.**
+Please just follow the **Requirements & Installation.**
 - If you are ＲＥＡＬＬＹ interested, check the update details [here](#150).

 ### Requirements & Installation